lvgl/lvgl-project-creator/README.md

 ### Tailor to your needs
 Customize your project’s initial setup through an intuitive and user-friendly interface.

+## Technical overview

+### List of projects and project properties

+- There are `manifest.json` files in some repos
+- We collect the URL of these manifests [here](https://github.com/lvgl/lvgl-project-creator/blob/master/manifests)
+- [This script](https://github.com/lvgl/lvgl-project-creator/blob/master/build_manifest_all.py) concatenates the manifests in [manifest_all.json](https://github.com/lvgl/lvgl-project-creator/blob/master/manifest_all.json)
+- `manifest_all.json` is loaded into the project creator app

 ## Frequently Asked Questions

 ### Will you add more projects?